 Subject to rules 11.2(a) and 11.5(a) and 11.2(f)(ii), the directors may appoint any adult natural person to be a director, either as an addition to the existing directors or to fill a casual vacancy (including any casual vacancy arising where a director is removed from office under rule 11.2(k)(i) and no person is appointed in place of that director under rule 11.2(k)(ii)).

-A director appointed under rule 11.2(d) must retire from office at the next annual general meeting following his or her appointment.
+A director appointed under rule 11.2(d) must retire from office at the next annual general meeting following their appointment.

 An election of directors must take place each year and at that meeting: